Construction of new Intracoastal Bridge set to begin in April

 PORT ALLEN - Workers will soon begin construction on a replacement for the well-worn Intracoastal Bridge in West Baton Rouge.

+“This bridge was built back in the 1960s so it’s really outlived its useful life and we spend a lot of time and money on repairs and it can be quite an inconvenience for our travelers on the west side of the river," Rodney Mallett with DOTD said.

-The Department of Transportation and Development said drivers can expect to see work along LA 1 starting in early April.
-DOTD said the new bridge will be built alongside the existing structure, which has been plagued by issues and safety concerns in recent years.
+The Department of Transportation and Development said drivers can expect to see work along LA-1 starting in early April.
+The new bridge will be built alongside the existing structure, which has been plagued by issues and safety concerns in recent years.

 The $57.7 million project will replace the current southbound bridge with three 12-foot lanes and 10-foot shoulders, while the new northbound bridge will have new shoulders with two lanes and a barrier-separated exit lane leading to I-10 east.